NoufAlsadhan/2023-GP1-3/README.md

 4-An Internet connection.

 # To run the code:
-1-Import all codes in the files in Visual studio code.
+1-Import all codes in the files in Visual studio code(or clone the repository).

 2-Choose the device(to run the emulator).

 3-Run the code.

+# Contact information
+for any questions contact us at mehrab.ksu@gmail.com